Niirrty/Niirrty-Md2Pdf/docs/02-configuration.md

 ## Config file

 The config of a md2pdf project must be defined by file `md2pdf.json` inside the folder (no sub folder) where md2pdf is called.
-Or if an other file name should be used it must be passed by `--config-file=CONFIG-FILE` option.
+Or if another file name should be used it must be passed by `--config-file=CONFIG-FILE` option.

 ### Example file